Malassada

-Malassada is a Portuguese fried pastry from the Azores.
-It is a type of doughnut, made of flattened rounds of yeasted dough, coated with sugar and cinnamon or accompanied with molasses.
+Malassada is a Portuguese fried doughnut from Madeira.
+It is made of flattened rounds of yeasted dough, coated with sugar and cinnamon or accompanied with molasses.

+Etymology and terminology

+The term Malassada comes from Portuguese words "mal" and "assado" meaning "bad" and "roasted", referring to their unstructured shape.

+Malassadas are often called "Hawaiian donuts" because of their popularity and cultural presence in the Hawaiian islands.

 The name malassada is often used interchangeably with filhós.
 However, according to the Direção-Geral de Agricultura e Desenvolvimento Rural (DGARD), (Note: an official Portuguese governmental office that inventories and defines the many traditional foods of Portugal) these two regional pastries are distinct―the Azorean malassada is made during Carnaval, while the filhós of Penedono is made with brandy and olive oil instead of milk and is enjoyed year-round.
 Another similar pastry from the Central Region is Cascoréis da Guarda.

 History

 The malassada is believed to be derived from the filhós from mainland Portugal and Madeira, a product of the growing sugar industry during the sixteenth century.
 It was exported throughout Macaronesia, where it was introduced to the Azores and Canary Islands, reaching as far as Brazil during the sixteenth and seventeenth centuries.

 Malassadas were first described in the Dicionário Houaiss da Língua Portuguesa in 1609, and recorded in the ledgers of the Convento da Encarnação in Lisbon between 1688 and 1762.

 The Gastronomia Tradicional da Madeira e do Porto Santo describes the mal-assada (lit. 'badly-baked') referring to the "undercooked" dough inside.
 However, another version asserts it was previously made using melaço de cana (molasses), having been named melassadas or melaçadas.

 Historically, malassadas were conventual sweets prepared for Terça-feira Gorda (lit.
 'Fat Tuesday') with the intention of using all the lard and sugar in one's home before Ash Wednesday, the start of the Lenten Season which limits the use of fats and sugars as a form of fasting and penance, similar to other traditions like Pancake Day.
 It is a traditional confection eaten in the Azores and Madeira during Carnaval.